 Big and round, beautifully colored eyes, small button-shaped nose, soft ears, wiggling tiny tail, all put together in such a cute way in a cuddly little body.
 One can not resist picking up these cuties and snuggling them between our arms.

+No matter how much we love them, it’s better to have heads up before these cute little puppies come into your house.
+Sudden surprise is good, but just like human babies, puppies need a lot of care, and you should be prepared for such responsibility.
 If you already own a female dog, such surprises are not very rare.
 Therefore, you should know about dog pregnancy, and let us tell you; it is not similar to that of humans.
 So it would be best if you also had an idea about the signs of dog pregnancy.